 About billing thresholds

-In addition to monthly subscription billing, Shopify also issues bills as necessary throughout the month according to your plan-based billing thresholds.
+In addition to monthly subscription billing, Shopify also issues bills throughout the month according to your plan-based billing threshold.
 Billing thresholds are dollar values that trigger billing whenever the cost of your account activity exceeds its threshold amount.

-Charges triggered by your billing threshold appear in the All invoices section of the Billing page in your Shopify admin:
+Charges triggered by your billing threshold appear in the Billing history section of the Billing page in your Shopify admin.